blrobin2/blrobin2.github.io/_posts/2023-10-05-the-hunchback-of-notre-dame.md

 letterboxd_url: https://boxd.it/4WytyX
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pmi12" rel="nofollow">Hooptober X</a> | 7/34 | Decades 1/8 | 1920s</b>

 The story begins at Notre Dame during the Festival of Fools.
 There, we meet our cast of characters:

-* Lon Chaney's Quasimodo — a man born deaf, half-blind, whose only solace is the vibration of the cathedral bells
+- Lon Chaney's Quasimodo — a man born deaf, half-blind, whose only solace is the vibration of the cathedral bells
-* Clopin, the king of beggars, stands in defiance of the royal infantrymen
+- Clopin, the king of beggars, stands in defiance of the royal infantrymen
-* Dom Claude, arch-deacon of Notre Dame, whose brother Jehan has forsworn the deacon robes
+- Dom Claude, arch-deacon of Notre Dame, whose brother Jehan has forsworn the deacon robes
-* Esmerelda, the adopted daughter of Clopin, whom Jehan wished to take as his own
+- Esmerelda, the adopted daughter of Clopin, whom Jehan wished to take as his own

 The townspeople mock and jeer Quasimoto, who hangs off the gargoyles and taunts them — even Esmerelda finds him frightening